bw1129/PIDtoolbox/README.md

 # PIDtoolbox

-PIDtoolbox is a Matlab-based GUI for analyzing Betaflight blackbox log files for multirotors.
+PIDtoolbox is a set of Matlab-based tools for analyzing Betaflight blackbox log data for multirotors.

 ![](images/PT0.2logviewer.png)